unitag/Engine-API/API.md

             }
         },
         "else": {
-            "json": "Try to guess the secret number with ?guess={YOUR ATTEMPT}" }
+            "response": "Try to guess the secret number with ?guess={YOUR ATTEMPT}" }
     }
 }